sgothel/direct_bt/README.md

 **2.1.30 Early *Direct-BT* Maturity (Bluetooth LE)**

+* TODO
+* Passed GCC all warnings, compile clean
+* Passed GCC sanitizer runtime checks
+* Using extracted *Jau C++ Support Library*, enhanced encapsulation
+* Passed valgrind's memcheck, helgrind and drd validating no memory leak nor data race or deadlock using dbt_scanner10
+* Added native de-mangled backtrace support using *libunwind* and and *abi::__cxa_demangle*
 * Reaching robust implementation state of *Direct-BT*, including recovery from L2CAP transmission breakdown on Raspberry Pi.
 * Resolved race conditions on rapid device discovery and connect, using one thread per device.
 * API documentation with examples
 * Tested on GNU/Linux x86_64, arm32 and arm64 with native and Java examples.
 * Tested on Bluetooth Adapter: Intel, CSR and Raspberry Pi
 * Almost removed non-standard *Linux/BlueZ-Mngr* kernel dependency using the universal HCI protocol, remaining portion configures the adapter.
-* Passed valgrind's memcheck, helgrind and drd validating no memory leak nor data race or deadlock using dbt_scanner10
-* Added native de-mangled backtrace support using *libunwind* and and *abi::__cxa_demangle*

 **2.0.0**